mkruisbrink/mkruisbrink.github.io/_pages/about.md

     <figcaption><i>The stunning mountains of Costa Rica.</i></figcaption>
 </figure>

+## Necesito Practicar

 I practice Spanish every day...
-Having spent 6 months in Costa Rica helped a lot.
+Having spent 6 months in Costa Rica has helped a lot.
 I try to go to a Spanish speaking country often to practice and improve.
 The dream would be to make a roadtrip in South America.

 <figure class="align-center">